mmogi03/CS444_A3_Dumble_Dash/cs444_genai_class_flow/ElvenBlight/README.md

 ---

+## Target Audience

+Our target audience is mostly people who enjoy strategy games, especially fans of turn-based card battlers and roguelikes.
+We were thinking about players who like games like Slay the Spire or Dicey Dungeons, where planning and decision-making are just as important as action.
+It's also meant to be accessible for casual gamers since the cartoon style and simple controls make it easy to get into.
+We wanted it to work well on both desktop and mobile so more people could play it on the go.
+Overall, it’s for anyone who likes fun, fast-paced battles with a bit of story and challenge mixed in.

 ## 🔊 Audio Credits

 All sounds used in **Elven Blight** were sourced from [Freesound.org](https://freesound.org/) and are licensed under various Creative Commons licenses.
 Below each entry shows the in-code filename, the original sound title and author, the source URL, and the applicable license: